Pulsar7/CatchMe/README.md

 When starting the APP, the connection to the server is tested immediately and as soon as this fails, an error dialog is displayed.

 ## Server Explanation

 The server is summarized a [**Flask**](https://flask.palletsprojects.com/en/2.1.x/) API, which is communicating with the client.
-The configuration data is stored in the conf.json file and can be modified at will.
+The configuration data is stored in the <code>conf.json</code>-file and can be modified at will.
 But you should be aware that careless changes can affect the functioning of the server.

 ## Server Deployment
 When you decided to self host a CatchMe-Service, please follow these points: